How to Increase Your Productivity By Doing Less

 - Having two set times a day where you write and reply to emails

-- Editing photos and creating artwork for your website
+- Editing photos and creating artwork for your website in one dedicated session

 - Doing research on potential clients you want to pitch

-Examples of automating tasks:
+Examples of automating tasks at work:

 - Instant auto-replies to emails telling people you’ll get back to them